 - Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
 Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you throw up, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids. - To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.
-Avoid coloring your hair.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
+Keep the area around the rash clean and dry.
+Ask your doctor for medicine if your rash bothers you. - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids. - While you are getting this medicine, please tell your nurse right away if you get a rash, swelling or bruising or if your skin gets red, warm, itchy or painful at the site of the IV infusion. - Keeping your pain under control is important to your well-being.
+Please tell your doctor or nurse if you are experiencing pain.